“The world reveals itself to those who travel on foot.” – Werner Herzog

-Turkey is a mountainous country with beautiful scenery and large areas of unspoiled countryside, which are wonderful natural preserves for the extraordinary variety of wildlife, flora and fauna.
+Turkey (or Türkiye) is a mountainous country with beautiful scenery and large areas of unspoiled countryside, which are wonderful natural preserves for the extraordinary variety of wildlife, flora and fauna.

 The mountainous nature of the country has had a strong influence on its cultural evolution.
 For centuries, nomads and semi-nomadic peoples have lived here and migrated annually with their livestock to the fresh pastures of the mountains and hills around.
 These alpine meadows, or yayla, still represent a firm tie to traditional culture.

 Hiking allows you to get away from the crowds and discover more about the real Turkey we’re talking about, with stunning scenery, remote historic sites, traditional villages and, of course, the friendly villagers waiting to welcome you.